Harnessing Large Language Models as Post-hoc Correctors: Limitations and Ethic Statement

 \section{Limitations and Ethic Statement}

-\textbf{Limitations.} While \model demonstrates simplicity and effectiveness in improving the predictions of an arbitrary ML model, our verification was confined to structured molecular graph property prediction tasks.
+\textbf{Limitations.} While \model demonstrates simplicity and effectiveness in improving the predictions of an arbitrary ML model, our verification was mainly confined to structured molecular graph property prediction tasks and several text analysis tasks.
 Further extensive empirical investigations across diverse domains are warranted to establish its generalisability.
 Additionally, considering the purported enhanced ICL capabilities of GPT-4 on various benchmark tasks \cite{openaigpt4}, it is noteworthy that our findings (as discussed in Section~\ref{subsec:main_results} and illustrated in Table~\ref{table:influence_llms}) reveal GPT-4's underperformance compared to the GPT-3.5 model.
 This discrepancy merits further exploration to elucidate the underlying reasons.
-Moreover, while \model's prompt template accommodates the insertion of molecule atom features and geometry structure descriptions, limitations stemming from the LLM's input token constraints prevented their inclusion in the prompt.
+Moreover, while \model's prompt template could accommodate the insertion of molecule atom features and geometry structure descriptions, similar to prompt templates shown in Appendix~\ref{sec:appendix_additional_experiments}, limitations stemming from the LLM's input token constraints prevented their inclusion in the prompt in this paper.
+We believe that with the rapid development of LLMs, some LLMs that allow much longer inputs will soon be available.
+It would be interesting to investigate \model's effectiveness while including descriptions in the prompt.
 Lastly, while our approach incorporates contextual knowledge into the prompt, its utility is constrained by several factors, including limited flexibility.
-For example, further leveraging different techniques, \eg, RAG \cite{LPPP20}, to involve more contextual knowledge into the LLM is also a fruitful direction.
+For example, further leveraging different techniques, \eg, RAG \cite{LPPP20} to involve more contextual knowledge into the LLM and advanced contextual knowledge retrieval~\cite{ZFT22} are also fruitful directions.
 Further enhancements in this regard are warranted to maximise \model's effectiveness.

 \textbf{Ethic Statement.} Our proposed framework, \model, is designed as a post-hoc \emph{corrector} aims at improving the prediction of an arbitrary ML model.
 However, given the emergent in-context learning ability within LLMs, which typically consist of billions of parameters, the accessibility of computational resources may inadvertently introduce disparities in the utilisation of these methods.
 Research groups with limited access to computational resources will be handicapped, while resourceful groups will be able to investigate and advance the future directions of this research.
 Throughout our work, we did not utilise any private or sensitive information.
 However, it's essential to note that if any private information were to be inadvertently exposed to an LLM during internal pre-training and fine-tuning stages, \model does not offer any privacy filtration mechanism.
 Therefore, there exists the potential for privacy concerns associated with the underlying model to manifest through the output provided by \model.